FactorySimPy/FactorySimPy/docs/examples.md

 ## Example with delay as random variates

 ***Here's an example showing how to pass functions as delay parameters.***

- The parameters `inter_arrival_time` and `processing_delay` can be specified as a constant value (`int` or `float`) or as a reference to a python function or a generator function instance that generates random variates from a chosen distribution.
-If the function depends on any of the node attributes, users can pass `None` to this parameter at the time of node creation and later initialise the parameter with the reference to the function.

 Shown below is a very simple example where the sources generate items and puts it to a machine through a buffer and the items processed in machine is moved to a sink using a second buffer.
 This example shows how to pass a function as a parameter.
 Here, the delays to be configured are `inter_arrival_time`, and `processing_delay` of source and machine.
 These are specified as a reference to a python function and generator function instance respectively. inter_arrival is a python function that returns a value, processing_delay_generator is a generator functions that yields a value based on an attribute of the node.